-The above attack was identified by Diffie et al. [15] and it has been given many names including unknown-key-share [9] and identity misbinding [33].
-In different versions of the attacks, the misled party may be the initiator or the responder or both.
-Diffie et al. initially presented the attack to motivate the station-to-station (STS) protocol.
+Diffie et al. [7] initially presented the misbinding attack to motivate the station-to-station (STS) protocol.
 In basic STS, the signatures are encrypted with the Diffie-Hellman session key, and the paper also suggests another variant where a message authentication code (MAC) replaces the encryption.
-The function of the encryption or MAC is to bind the session key to the signatures, which prevents the attacker, who does not know the session key, from replacing the signatures.
+The function of the encryption or MAC is to bind the session key to the signatures, which prevents the attacker, who does not know the session key, from replacing the signatures with its own in the way it does in Fig. 2.